What is a hurricane?

 Hurricanes are officially classified based on wind speed category:

 The "Hurricane Season" runs from June 1 to November 30.
-During this period, and every year, scientist report around 100 hurricanes.
+During this period, and every year, scientists report around 100 hurricanes.

 However, when a hurricane causes a lot of destruction, its name is retired and replaced with another one beginning with the same letter.